ECGA CONNECTICUT COMMITTEE

 Western CT: Merritt Parkway Trail [0% of 37.5 Miles Built]

 Governor Dannel P. Malloy directed $1 million for a feasibility study for the Merritt Parkway corridor.
-Local municipal meetings sponsored by CTDOT outlining the project for citizens continue through summer 2014 and the final study is hopefully finished this fall.
+Local municipal meetings sponsored by CTDOT outlining the project for citizens continue through summer 2014 and the final study is hopefully finished fall of 2016.

 Farmington Canal Heritage Trail [33 of 44.7 Miles Built]